Bed Sores: A Common Sign of Nursing Home Neglect

 Common Causes of Bed Sores Among Nursing Home Residents

-pressure on the skin.
-In nursing homes, bed sores are most common among
+the skin.
+In nursing homes, bed sores are most common among patients who

-patients who are confined to a bed or wheelchair.
-Residents are encouraged
+are confined to a bed or wheelchair.
+Residents are encouraged to move

-to move around and shift positions every few hours in order to prevent
+around and shift positions every few hours in order to prevent pressure

-pressure sores, but without assistance, this is impossible for many.
-This
+sores, but without assistance, this is impossible for many.
+This is why

 In order to prevent bed sores from developing, caregivers must do the following: